hhvm/user-documentation/guides/hack/05-functions/02-anonymous-functions.md

 ## Type Inference

-Unlike named functions, type anotations are optional on anonymous functions.
+Unlike named functions, type annotations are optional on anonymous functions.
 You can still add explicit types if you wish.

 ``` Hack